 If the answer is "Yes!" to all three questions, then the boundary-value problem is well-posed.
 Well-posedness is crucial, if one wants to evaluate the solution of a PDE numerically, because in an ill-posed problem, even small discretization errors can have a devastating effect.

+In many cases, well-posedness is ensured by by choosing a suitable function space.
 But there is no reason for a general PDE to be well-posed.
 There even is a famous example of a linear PDE that has no solutions!